Seconded national expert - Statistics

 Due to the large volume of applications, the Institute regrets that only candidates selected for the interviews will be contacted.

 The SNE shall remain in the service of his/her employer throughout the period of secondment and shall continue to be paid by that employer.
-The SNE is entitled to subsistence allowances under the conditions of secondment which are laid out in Decision MB 2010/011 available here.
+The SNE shall be entitled to daily and monthly subsistence allowances in line with EIGE Decision MB 2017/001 on the secondment to the European Institute for Gender Equality of national experts and national experts in professional training available here.

-The secondment will be for two years and may be extended further up to a maximum period of two years.
-The place of secondment shall be Vilnius, Lithuania.
+Subject to a probationary period, the secondment will be for a minimum of six months but not more than two years.
+It may be extended further up to a maximum period of two years.
+The place of secondment is Vilnius, Lithuania.

 Personal data shall thus be processed solely for the purpose of the selection procedure.